OpenSpace/OpenSpace-Docs/contribute/development/tools/visual-studio.md

 ## Breaking on floating point exceptions
-Sometimes numbers break, for example `float x = std::sqrt(-1.0)` would store a a NaN, which would then propagate further into other calculations.
+Sometimes numbers break, for example `float x = std::sqrt(-1.0)` would store as a NaN, which would then propagate further into other calculations.
 Finding the source error of this can be very tedious and cumbersome as it involves a lot of (`assert(x == x)`).

 Doing this somewhere early in the program:
 ```cpp